Kruptein/planarally-docs/blog/2022-04-20-release-2022.1/index.md

 It is however also possible to configure it to act immediately (e.g. a pit trap is usually not optional!)

 ## UI

+Two small changes to the tool UI have been made.

+### Draw Tool Restructure

+The draw tool popout was becoming crowded which was preventing now things from being added.
+This release rethings the look of this popout and now uses a structure with 3 separate tabs.

+The base tab has the configuration you'll interact with most of the times and is related to the actual looks of the object you're about to draw.

+The second tab is focussed on FOW behaviour.
+The the DM can select the draw mode here.
+Additionally the blocking properties of the drawn shape can now also be changed from in the draw tool.
+These settings will still auto-enable when you select the fow layer, and disable again when selecting another layer.
+You now however have the choice to configure this for all shapes you're about to draw without having to modify them one by one afterwards.

+The last tab is for the new logic systems and currently only offers an option to automatically configure the door module for all shapes drawn.
+When doing map work I recommend first doing all the walls and then doing a pass for the doors with this setting enabled.
+(And another pass for the windows with only block movement enabled!)

+### Polygon edit UI

+A small QoL improvement to the polygon edit UI will now hide the UI while you're dragging as it was just visual noise that sometimes would interfer with your drag operation.

 ## Asset Management